mysql/mysql-utilities/doc/man/mut.rst

 DESCRIPTION
 -----------

-This utility is designed to execute predefined tests to test the MySQL Utilities.
+This utility executes predefined tests to test the MySQL Utilities.
 The tests are divided into suites (stored as folders).
 By default, all tests located in the /test folder are considered the 'main' suite.